pkrll/Helium/README.md

 ### Installation
 * Set up a virtual host in Apache, pointing to the Helium directory.
 * Create a MySQL database and supply the database constants in the file /library/Config.php with the appropriate values.
+*** The database should have the following tables: Users, Roles, Resources ...
+(More details to come).

 ### Usage
 * Just start creating your controllers (application logic), models (data-access logic) and views and templates (design) as per the folder structure below.